BirdeeHub/nixCats-nvim/README.md

 You call that instead, it takes 2 extra arguments.
 The first is the path to lazy.nvim downloaded from nix, the second is a list of url matches not to download.

-Then simply fix any names that were different (see `:NixCats pawsible` for the new values) and disable build statements while on nix with the require('nixCatsUtils').lazyAdd
+Then simply fix any names that were different (see `:NixCats pawsible` for the new values) and disable build statements while on nix with the `require('nixCatsUtils').lazyAdd` function

 Obviously if you chose to still download the plugins via lazy you would want to keep the build statements and instead add any non-plugin dependencies they need to your nix.